These swallowtail nectar plants are great at attracting butterflies to your garden. They just can’t resist them!

 Nothing makes me smile more than going out into my garden and seeing swallowtail butterflies fluttering around.
 Did you know that planting certain plants will make sure that you have these pretty visitors to your yard?

-Swallowtail butterflies are very large, and colorful butterflies in the family Papilionidae.
-The family is large and includes over 500 species.
+Swallowtail butterflies are very large and colorful butterflies in the family Papilionidae.
+The family is huge and includes over 500 species.

 While you may not enjoy him devouring these plants, he needs to grow and feed to become gorgeous like the photos below.

 This dark morph tiger swallowtail is very fond of my zinnias!
 This guy has a yen for the yellow ones!

 What a beauty!
 A Grand Canyon Swallowtail feasting on a thistle flower.
-Try globe thistles to attract them to your garden.
+Try growing globe thistles to attract them to your garden.

 If you want butterflies, (and not just swallowtails) in your garden, be sure to plant Buddleia, commonly known as Butterfly bushes.